-Rameshawara temple is located on the banks of river Varna – one of the two rivers that give the city of Varanasi its name, other being Assi.
-The temple is so called because the Shivalings here was established by Lord Rama himself when he came for the Panch Kroshi Yatra.
+The Rameshwar temple is located on the banks of river Varna – one of the two rivers that give the city of Varanasi its name, the other being Assi.
+The temple is so called because the Shivalings here were established by Lord Rama himself when he came for the Panch Kroshi Yatra.

 There is a temple dedicated to Tulja Bhavani – a form of Devi that is worshiped in western India.
 She is the Kula Devi of Shivaji Maharaj and her temple can be seen in many places associated with him.
 The idols of Tulja Bhavani are huge and lovely.
 If you focus on them you will be in awe of them.

 The temple priest told me that the Rameshwar temple could never be approached by the army of Aurangzeb because Tulja Bhavani protects this temple.
 According to the priest, whenever the army tried to head toward the temple – scorpions, snakes & honeybees would attack them and stop them.

 I met a group of children who were ready to play Ram Lila.
 Dressed up as Ram, Sita, Laxman, and Hanuman, they waited for Ram Lila to begin.
 This is the closest I have been to watching the famous Ram Lila of Kashi.

 The temple at Shivpur is the simplest.
 There are 5 Shivalingas in 5 sizes in descending order ascribed to each of the Pandavas.
 The ancient well near the temple is called Draupadi Kund.